taliaqaiser1/tswd-portfolio/final-project-part-two.md

 Text here!

 # Story
-The aim of this project is to compare and improve the experience of 16-year old girls in three countries, the US, Pakistan and Norway.
-These countries were chosen on the basis of how different the life trajectory of girls can be on the basis of cultural differences.
-The opportunities in terms of education and employment is different across these three countries as well as the amount of crimes that affect these girls at this age in the three countries.
+The aim of this project is to compare and improve the experience of 16-year-old girls in three countries, the US, Pakistan, and Norway.
+These countries were chosen on the basis of how different the life trajectories of girls can be on the basis of cultural differences.
+The opportunities in terms of education and employment are different across these three countries as well as the amount of crimes that affect these girls at this age in the three countries.
-I aim to analyze these differences and offer policy recommendations to all three to try to improve the experience of 16-year olds so that they can grow up safe and grow-up to become even more valuable members of the society.
+I aim to analyze these differences and offer policy recommendations to all three to try to improve the experience of 16-year-olds so that they can grow up safe and grow-up to become even more valuable members of society.

 # User research

+## In-Class Critique and Redefining the Project Scope
+When I shared my idea in class with my peers, the problem got more refined.
+I got questions like why did I choose, 16-year-old girls and why did I choose these three countries.
+While explaining and looking for answers to these, I realized that the problem is too wide to solve and the data collection also became complicated.
+That's when I decided to narrow down the scope of the problem to focus only on Pakistan.
+This is because of the severity of the problem in the country.
+When looking at the data just for Pakistan, I saw that the data was not very defined for 16-year-olds or age-wise.
+Also, the data that was available had different age ranges for children, some defined them from 10-18 some from 10-17, etc. Thus, I then decided to broaden the scope in this dimension to work on adolescent girls, the definition of which is any children ranging from 10-18 years old in this context.

+After redefining the scope of the problem, the direction became to improve the lives of adolescent girls in Pakistan.
+These dimensions on which their lives can be improved are in terms of reducing the crimes against them so that the mental health impact can be reduced.
+Because of the immense amount of violence against them that leads to mental health problems, these girls lose self-confidence, and that affects their economic contribution as well.

+After redefining the problem, I built the narrative on Shorthand and showed that to my target audience and got feedback on that.

 ## Target audience

-> Include your approach to identifying representative individuals, and who you hope to reach with your story.
->
-I identified a problem that exists in the world, the problem is improving the lives of 16-year old girls.
+I identified a problem that exists in the world, the problem is improving the lives of adolescent girls in Pakistan.
 For this, my target audience is anyone who can contribute to the community and this problem in general.
-> The target is anyone from the international community that can make an impact.
+> The target is anyone from the international community who can make an impact.
 The recommendations are also tailored towards:
 > 1. Individuals
 > 2. Community
 > 3. Governmental Organizations
 >
->For this problem set then specifically I chose students from Public Policy background who have previously worked in the government to give insights on how they think the story can unfold.
+>For this problem set then specifically I chose students from Public Policy backgrounds who have previously worked in the government to give insights on how they think the story can unfold.
 >
 ## Interview script

-> List the goals from your research, and the questions you intend to ask.
->
-> My research stated that 16 is a very precarious age for children, that is when they are actually growing up and transitioning to become standup citizens of the country.
+> My research stated that adolescence is a very precarious age for children, that is when they are actually growing up and transitioning to become standup citizens of the country.
 Unfortunately, it is also the age when they are most susceptible to crimes and violence against them.
 This leads to me defining my goal:
-> How can we improve the lives of 16-year old girls?
 >
 > I built a pipeline that will answer this question or at least help us get to the core of this problem.
 I then shared that pipeline with the intended audience and asked the following questions:
 >